 She glanced up at the clock before turning to him.
 “Right, sorry.
 Go enjoy yourself!”

 “We will.”
-Roast walked towards her, wrapping his wife in a quick hug.
+Roast wrapped his wife in a quick hug.
 “I’ll see you tonight.”

-Fine Roast followed the hostess inside his and his friends’ usual hangout, the Southside Grill.
-Thanks to his wife, he’d been able to leave a few minutes earlier than intended and along the way, he’d maintained a brisk trot.
+Fine Roast followed the hostess inside their usual hangout, the Southside Grill.
+Thanks to his wife, he’d been able to leave a few minutes earlier than intended.
 To his surprise, he ended up arriving before any of the others had.

-It was strange for Roast, seeing the place with far fewer ponies about on a Thursday than on early evening Sundays.
-Normally the din of the crowded restaurant would drown out any low conversation, but tonight there were less than ten tables occupied.
-Though the sound was far less than he was used to, the atmosphere hadn’t changed a bit.
+It was strange for Roast, seeing the place with far fewer ponies on a Thursday than on early evening Sundays.
+Normally, the din of the crowded restaurant would drown out any low conversation, but tonight there were less than ten tables occupied.
+The sound was far less than he was used to, but the atmosphere hadn’t changed a bit.

-The dark blue walls were still well lit by the conservative lamp-like chandeliers.
-The staff was still polite, giving off happy and energetic vibes.
+The restaurant’s dark blue walls were still well lit by the conservative, lamp-like chandeliers.
+The staff was still polite and gave off happy and energetic vibes.
 And the jukebox at the back of the restaurant was still playing out some new alternative band he’d not heard before.
+Not that he listened to many.
+It wasn’t really his style.

-“Here’s your seat!” the hostess said, standing slightly past the table to Roast’s right, gesturing with her hoof.
+“Here’s your seat!” the hostess said.
+She stood slightly past the table to Roast’s right and gestured with a hoof.

 “Here’s your menu.”
-She placed the large rectangular laminated booklet in front of him, then set a stack of three menus at the edge of the table.
-“And here’s the menus for your friends.
+She placed a large, rectangular booklet in front of him, then set a stack of three at the edge of the table.
+“And here’s the rest for your friends.
 Your server will be with you soon.”

-“Thank you,” Roast replied, picking up his menu.
-It hadn’t changed since their last get-together last Sunday.
-He already knew what they had, having been coming here with the gang well over a dozen times, but with nothing else to do, he decided to look it over anyway.
+“Thank you,” Roast said and picked up his menu.
+It hadn’t changed since their last get-together the previous Sunday.
+He already knew what they had, having come with the gang well over a dozen times.
+With nothing else to do, he decided to look it over.
+Not that he knew what he wanted yet, anyway.

-They always liked to start with an onion ring tower appetizer, so that was always the first thing to order.
+They always liked to start with an onion ring tower appetizer, so that was the first thing to order.
 Once he’d gotten to the entree section, he pursed his lips.
 He kept flipping the pages back and forth between the stuffed eggplant parmesan and double stacked hayburger.
+Both sounded really good.

 “Here you are, ma’am!”
-A voice broke him out of his dinner thoughts.
+The hostess broke him of his dinner thoughts.

 “Thank you,” a familiar voice said.

-She came into sight as her light pink form passed the glass divider, her dark pink mane done up in her usual short ponytail.
+The voice’s owner came into sight as her light pink body passed the glass divider.
+Her dark pink mane was done up in her usual short ponytail.
 She turned her head and a little smile grew on her face as she saw him.
 “Hey, Roast.”

-“Silver!” he exclaimed as she slid into the opposite side of the booth.
+“Silver!” he said as she slid into the opposite side of the booth.

 “How’s our favorite coffee connoisseur?”
-Silver Trinket bumped Roast’s hoof across the table.
+Silver Trinket offered a hoof and Roast bumped it from across the table.

 “Decently good.
 Had some interesting times at the cafe lately.”